 Critical Strike -> Critical Chance

-Recovery -> Recharge speed increase, Action Point (AP) Gain
+Recovery -> Recharge Speed Increase (RSI), Action Point (AP) Gain

 Regeneration -> %Missing health regen

 Lifesteal (LS) -> %Damage returned